noelnoche/udacity-tomato-trailers/README.md

 Description
 ---
-This project makes use of Google's YouTube Data API and CustomSearch API to obtain the movie data based on a YouTube playlist created by the user, store results in a database and serve the results from a webpage served on the Flask web framework.
+Tomato Trailers takes a YouTube movie trailer playlist and generates a webpage that showcases the videos with added information like a synopsis, cast and link to IMDb.
+It uses Google's YouTube Data API and CustomSearch API to obtain the movie data based and stores results in a local database.

 Demo